MacDue/Mank-Spec/spec/declarations.md

   a + b
 }

-# tests never can have returns or paramters
+# tests never can have returns or parameters
 test that_addtion_works {
   assert!(1 + 1 == 2);
 }